-One thing is certain in business – where you operate dictates your success.
+One thing is certain in business: where you operate dictates your success.

 1. Contact a BrokerIf you don't have a broker, ask for a referral from a friend or business associate.
-Make sure the referral is for a commercial real estate broker and has experience in your product type such as office building, industrial building or retail site.
+Make sure the referral is for a commercial real estate broker, and is someone who has experience in your business need category, such as office buildings, industrial buildings, or retail sites.

 2. Meet with Your Broker to Discuss Requirements

-Try to think about why you want to be in a certain building type, a certain location, or have a specific amount of space that you need to effectively meet your business needs.
+Think about why you want to be in a certain building type, a certain location, or have a specific amount of space that you need to effectively meet your business needs.

 3. Finding and Negotiating a Lease for Your Location